dtison/euler-utils-go/README.md

 **TESTING**

+Tests should be done.
 I have not had a chance to write tests for these.

 The tests so far are **these functions get correct answers to the problems on Project Euler**.